 Personal profile

-Elizabeth's most recent book, Extreme Britain: Gender, Masculinity and Radicalisation is out with Hurst and Oxford University Press at the end of 2023.
-This explores misogyny and masculinities in the radical right and Anjem Choudary's al-Muhajiroun, and is based on interviews with leaders including Choudary, Tommy Robinson, Jayda Fransen and Anne Marie Waters.
+Elizabeth's most recent book, Extreme Britain: Gender, Masculinity and Radicalisation was published with Hurst and Oxford University Press (US) in December 2023.
+The book explores misogyny and masculinities in the radical right and Anjem Choudary's al-Muhajiroun, and is based on interviews with leaders including Choudary, Tommy Robinson, Jayda Fransen and Anne Marie Waters.
+It argues extremism and radicalisation are fundamentally gendered.
 The book started life as an ESRC-funded PhD at King's College London.

 She is also author of the book Countering Violent Extremism: Making Gender Matter, co-authored with Emily Winterbotham of the Royal United Services Institute and Dr Katherine Brown.
 CVE: Making Gender Matter is based on research in 2015-6 looking at the gender dynamics of extremism and countering violent extremism, and in five countries (Canada, France, Germany, the Netherlands and the UK).

-She is interested in extremism online and off, and in 2015 conducted research on Islamic State supporters on Twitter on a Fellowship with VOX-Pol, the European Union Network of Excellence for the study of extremism online.
-Elizabeth has also written on gender and the West African jihadist group Boko Haram, and worked with the European Union Technial Assistance to Nigeria's Evolving Security Challenges (EUTANS) in 2015.
+Elizabeth has worked to study extremism online and off, and in 2015 conducted research on Islamic State supporters on Twitter during a Fellowship with VOX-Pol, the European Union Network of Excellence for the study of extremism online.
+Elizabeth has also written on gender and the West African jihadist group Boko Haram, and worked with the European Union Technial Assistance to Nigeria's Evolving Security Challenges (EUTANS).

-Elizabeth also leads VOX-Pol's REASSURE project, aimed at producing safety guidelines for researchers of online terrorism and extremism.
+Elizabeth is also a member of VOX-Pol and works on VOX-Pol's REASSURE project, aimed at producing safety guidelines for researchers of online terrorism and extremism.

 Prior to academia, Elizabeth worked as a radio journalist, mainly for the BBC.